 Musicians make up one of the largest groups of starving artists in the world.
-In 2020, musicians only gained 12% of $43 billion generated in the industry, according to the Citigroup report.
-By comparison, the athletes with the NFL or NBA take home almost 50% of the industry’s revenue.
+In 2020, musicians only gained 12% of the $43 billion generated in the industry, according to the Citigroup report.
+By comparison, the athletes in the NFL or NBA take home almost 50% of the industry’s revenue.
 It appears that while the music business is still very much booming and makes billions of dollars, its main protagonists -the musicians themselves- are getting just desserts by earning little from what they sow.

 Did you know that to earn $1000 a month on Spotify, a musician needs to have around 120K streams per month and hold all the track’s rights (rarely the case)?
 Spotify pays between $0.006 and $0.0084 per play, while for artists, producing and promoting music involves so much hard work.
 However, this work does not guarantee success and sometimes might feel like a waste of time.

 Upcoming musicians are challenged to find innovative ways to fit into the new paradigm and build an independent career, often avoiding the mainstream world and accepting to be more profitable at the cost of creativity and fame.
 Is there a solution to fairly reward musicians for their hard work and encourage them to create more?
 Yes, this solution is blockchain technology, and this article will show you why blockchain is the future of the music industry.

 How can we use blockchain in the music industry?

 Blockchain technology is one of the most effective ways of storing transactions thanks to its immutability, unalterability, and transparency.
 What’s more, blockchain reduces the cost of trust.
 As a result, you don’t have to pay someone in the middle to verify that a transaction has occurred.

 Here is what blockchain can do for the music industry.